-Tire issues continued to plague Jimmie Johnson, who had a flat tire on lap 10 and got into the wall; Johnson reported a vibration later in the race, and though it seemed to correct itself, Johnson later blew another tire and slammed the wall on lap, knocking himself out of the race.
+Tire issues continued to plague Jimmie Johnson, who had a flat tire on lap 10 and got into the wall; Johnson reported a vibration later in the race, and though it seemed to correct itself, Johnson later blew another tire and slammed the wall, knocking himself out of the race.
 It’s possible the No. 48 team is just testing for the Chase at this point — they’ve done it before.
 Still, it’s clear that whatever they’re doing to find speed isn’t working with the tires Goodyear is providing, and they need to try something else if Johnson is going to be a serious contender for a record-tying seventh championship this year.

 Meanwhile, Kyle Busch has also had a long, trying summer, and this week it was engine issues on lap 24 that left Busch in 42nd place.
-Joe Gibbs Racing is struggling to find speed and durability, and that’s left them behind the 8-ball as well as the Chase draws closer.
+Joe Gibbs Racing is struggling to find speed and durability, and that’s left them behind the eight-ball as well as the Chase draws closer.
 As summer heads towards fall, the Chase picture is becoming clearer, and there are some early favorite teams who either aren’t showing their hands yet, or who are truly struggling.

-Why… did Dale Earnhardt, Jr. win the race?
+Why… did Dale Earnhardt Jr. win the race?

-On a day that came down to a variety of strategies, a Big One, and some hard driving, Earnhardt, Jr. showed his mettle and that of the No. 88 team.
-The No. 88 wasn’t the best car all day (that alternated between the No. 24 of Jeff Gordon and the No. 41 of Kurt Busch), but the team made the best calls on pit cycles and Eanrhardt made the most of that, making the winning pass on Greg Biffle and then holding off all comers on the final restart of the day to take his third victory of the year and, at least for now, the top Chase seed.
+On a day that came down to a variety of strategies, a Big One, and some hard driving, Earnhardt showed his mettle and that of the No. 88 team.
+The No. 88 wasn’t the best car all day (that alternated between the No. 24 of Jeff Gordon and the No. 41 of Kurt Busch), but the team made the best calls on pit cycles and Earnhardt made the most of that, making the winning pass on Biffle and then holding off all comers on the final restart of the day to take his third victory of the year and, at least for now, the top Chase seed.

 Is this the year when Earnhardt fulfills what many fans have considered to be his destiny and becomes a Sprint Cup champion, following in the footsteps of his namesake?
 If it is, nobody who’s paying attention should be surprised.
-Earnhardt has shown that he’s more focused on that end than he ever has been, and he’s got the benefit of maturity and experience behind him, something he still lacked in his days at Dale Earnhardt, Inc. That experience and a renewed hunger, along with the confidence that he can win under this Chase format, could be a dangerous combination as the title run draws closer.
+Earnhardt has shown that he’s more focused on that end than he ever has been, and he’s got the benefit of maturity and experience behind him, something he still lacked in his days at Dale Earnhardt Inc. That experience and a renewed hunger, along with the confidence that he can win under this Chase format, could be a dangerous combination as the title run draws closer.

 How… did the little guys do?

 Germain Racing; Casey Mears (No. 13 GEICO Chevy): Simply put, this team needed the top-15 finish they took home this week.
 Mears’ 12th-place run was his best at Pocono (a track where he has a pair of ARCA wins) since 2007 and nearly a dozen spots better than his Pocono Cup average.
-Mears reported a “real bad vibration” at lap 75, but things improved and he ran solidly inside the top 15 for much of the day with stints inside the top 10 and top 5.
-Mears gained a pair of spots in driver points this week and now sits atop the small team list.
+Mears reported a “real bad vibration” at lap 75, but things improved and he ran solidly inside the top 15 for much of the day with stints inside the top 10 and top five.
+Mears gained a pair of spots in driver points this week and now sits atop the small-team list.

-HScott Motorsports; Justin Allgaier (No. 51 AccuDoc Chevy): Allgaier was strong throughout the day, running inside the top 15 for much of the afternoon and working his way has high as fourth.
-Even after suffering minor damage in the 13-car pileup on lap 117, Allagier grabbed his best finish since Michigan in June, coming home 16th.
+HScott Motorsports; Allgaier (No. 51 AccuDoc Chevy): Allgaier was strong throughout the day, running inside the top 15 for much of the afternoon and working his way has high as fourth.
+Even after suffering minor damage in the 13-car pileup on lap 117, Allgaier grabbed his best finish since Michigan in June, coming home 16th.

 Front Row Motorsports; David Ragan & David Gilliland (No. 34 A&W/CSX Ford & No. 38 Long John Silver’s Ford): Pocono provided a good, solid weekend for the FRM pair with both Gilliland and Ragan finishing inside the top 20, with Gilliland in 17th and Ragan 19th, For Gilliland, it was the best result he’s had in 2014.

-BK Racing; Alex Bowman & Cole Whitt & Ryan Truex (No. 23 Dr. Pepper Toyota & No. 26 Toyota of Scranton Toyota & No. 83 Burger King Toyota): True has struggled the most of the BK teammates in 2014, but this week, he was his team’s best driver, taking home a top 20 and his best career finish in 20th spot.
+BK Racing; Alex Bowman & Cole Whitt & Ryan Truex (No. 23 Dr. Pepper Toyota & No. 26 Toyota of Scranton Toyota & No. 83 Burger King Toyota): True has struggled the most of the BK teammates in 2014, but this week, he was his team’s best driver, taking home a top 20 and his career-best finish in 20th spot.
 Whitt was right behind his teammate in 21st, while Bowman struggled a bit more, finishing 31st.

-Tommy Baldwin Racing; Michael Annett & Reed Sorenson & Dave Blaney (No 7 Pilot Flying J Chevy & No. 36 Chevy & No. 37 Accel Chevy): Annett continues to impress with decent finishes for Baldwin’s underfunded operations, and this week, despite being involved in the lap 117 melee, Annett again had a sold finish in 22nd.
+Tommy Baldwin Racing; Annett & Reed Sorenson & Dave Blaney (No. 7 Pilot Flying J Chevy & No. 36 Chevy & No. 37 Accel Chevy): Annett continues to impress with decent finishes for Baldwin’s underfunded operations, and this week, despite being involved in the lap 117 melee, Annett again had a sold finish in 22nd.
 Sorenson, who has struggled this summer, finished a respectable 27th, his best since Kentucky.
 Blaney, running a third TBR entry this week, also had a good day for the team’s level of funding, finishing 26th.
 Placing three teams in the top 30 is a step in the right direction for this group.

 Phil Parsons Racing; Josh Wise (No. 98 Chevy): Wise posted his fifth straight top-30 finish this weekend.
 Considering that this team only finished seven races last year, they’re taking all the right steps toward being one of the better teams within their small team category.